TheTrueVester/BPIC-17-Analysis/README.md

 ### "Graphviz not found"
 - Ensure Graphviz is installed and in PATH
-- Restart terminal after installation
+- Restart terminal (and code editor) after installation

 ### "No cases remaining after preprocessing"
 - Loosen filtering criteria (set `PRECISION_LOG_MODE = "all"`)